bergjoel93/Davids-Form/README.md

 We got the generate notes button working.
 Now we need to change the saved tab.
 Do the following:
 When you click the "Saved" Tab, re render the stuff.
 Instead of rendering a list, make it a nice and neat table inside a table container that has a y-scroll.
 Include most of the information in the demographics section.
 Also, in Form tab, when you press save, it should reset everything!
+Also, there are errors when printing the saved objects.